 Bronze: It is an alloy of tin, copper, and phosphorus known for its hardness and strength.
 Bronze is CNC machined to produce bearings and gears.

 Brass: It is an alloy of zinc and copper known for its workability and hardness.
-Brass is machined into low-friction and complex parts, including valves, gears, bearings and locks.
+It is machined into low-friction and complex parts, including valves, gears, bearings, and locks.
 Brass components are also used in outdoor applications where they may be exposed to salt water and other contaminants.

 The copper materials used in CNC machining mainly refer to copper alone and various copper alloys, including brass, bronze, red copper (pure copper), red copper, white copper, etc. Among them, brass is the most commonly used CNC processing material.